 Hello.
 My name is Martin Kronberg.
-Welcome to the IOT Developer Show, Season 3.
+Welcome to the IoT Developer Show, season three.
 In this season, we take a closer look at reference implementations developed by Intel for developers.

 In this episode, I will let you know what reference implementations are, how they work, what hardware you can use to deploy them, and how we can use them in developing your own IoT solutions.

-So you might be wondering-- what are reference implementations?
-Well Intel's reference implementations are open source, end-to-end solutions, which address specific use cases.
+So you might be wondering—what are reference implementations?
+Well, Intel's reference implementations [sic] are open source, end-to-end solutions, which address specific use cases.
 Things like detecting if workers are in a restricted zone using computer vision, or an intelligent vending machine that can monitor sales, temperatures, and maintenance logs.

 What hardware you choose will depend on the compute requirements of the reference workload and the performance that you need.
-For some of the lighter weight workloads, you can use the UP Squared AI Vision Development Kit, which runs on an Intel Atom processor.
+For some of the lighter weight workloads, you can use the UP Squared* AI Vision Developer Kit, which runs on an Intel Atom® processor.